PGA National is More of a Test than Just ‘The Bear Trap’

 The Bear Trap is one thing.
 The rest of PGA National, that’s a bear, too

 The numbers make that abundantly clear.
-PGA National ranked as the fifth-toughest course to play on the PGA Tour last season, behind tracks that played host to four of what were supposed to be among the year’s toughest tournaments.
+PGA National ranked as the fifth-toughest course to play on the PGA Tour, behind tracks that played host to four of what were supposed to be among the year’s toughest tournaments.
 The PGA Championship at Bethpage had players, on average, shooting 2.5 shots over par per round.
 The U.S. Open at Pebble Beach, nearly 1.4 shots over par.
 The World Golf Championships event in China at Sheshan International, 1.3 shots over par.
 And the British Open at Royal Portrush, 1.2 shots over par

 Next up?
 The Honda, where players were just over a full shot past par in every round last season.
 And that meant it was easier than in 2018, when PGA National was the second toughest on tour behind only the U.S. Open at Shinnecock Hills.